owntheweb/twin-tiger-security-camera/README.md

 ## Features

 - Takes high resolution images and uploads to the cloud.
-- Includes motion detection with one or more bounding boxes, identifying motion within certain areas of an image.
+- Includes motion detection with one or more bounding boxes, identifying motion within specified areas of an image.
 - For the current MVP release, sends new images to a [slack](https://slack.com/) channel for quick viewing.
 - Supports multiple cameras.
 - Tested with [Raspberry Pi Zero W NoIR Camera Pack](https://www.adafruit.com/product/3415).